HTTP Module#

 location

 Limits allowed HTTP methods inside a location.
-The method parameter can be one of the following: GET, HEAD, POST, PUT, DELETE, MKCOL, COPY, MOVE, OPTIONS, PROPFIND, PROPPATCH, LOCK, UNLOCK or PATCH.
-Allowing the GET method makes the HEAD method also allowed.
-Access to other methods can be limited using the Access and Auth Basic directives:
+The method can be one of the following: GET, HEAD, POST, PUT, DELETE, MKCOL, COPY, MOVE, OPTIONS, PROPFIND, PROPPATCH, LOCK, UNLOCK or PATCH.
+Allowing the GET method also enabled the HEAD method.
+Access to other methods can be limited using the directives from Access and Auth Basic modules:

 limit_except GET {